ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `[aggregator]/aggregate` with AggregateContinueReq as the payload and the media type set to "message/ppm-aggregate-continue-req".

+#### Helper Continuation

+The helper continues with preparation for a report share by combining the leader's input message in `AggregateContinueReq` and its current preparation state (`prep_state`).
+This step yields one of three outputs:

+1. An error, in which case the input report share is marked as invalid.
+1. An output share, in which case the helper stores the output share for future collection as described in {{collect-flow}}.
+1. An updated VDAF state and preparation message, denoted `(prep_state, prep_msg)`.

-For each PrepareShare in AggregateContinueReq.prepare_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared.
+To carry out this step, for each PrepareShare in AggregateContinueReq.prepare_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared.

 * If failed, then mark the report as failed and reply with a failed PrepareShare to the leader.